UK Journalism Courses

 Introduction to Journalism

-A UK Journalism course focuses on the core skills needed to prepare you for a career in both print and online.
+A UK Journalism course focuses on the core skills needed to prepare you for a career in print and online.
 You will focus on the practice of investigation and reporting of events, issues, and trends to a broad audience, with modules taking place on digital journalism, journalism in a wider global context, magazine journalism, multi-media journalism and the craft of short hand.

 Optional placements are available during the final year of study, and students are encouraged to gain experience from UK universities close links with the industry by spending anything from three months to one year on work experience.